apache/jackrabbit-oak/doc/nodestate.md

   * The `getNodeState` method for getting a frozen snapshot of the modified content tree

-All the builders acquired from the same root builder instance are connected so that changes made through one instance automatically become visible in the other builders.
+All the builders acquired from the same root builder instance are linked so that changes made through one instance automatically become visible in the other builders.
 For example: